-The second statements.
+Let us know if you agree or disagree with the following statements.
 Place a sticker in the appropriate box.
-If you disagee, please use a post-it note to explain why.
+If you disagree, please use a post-it note to explain why.

 Danville is a community inspired by its hometown charm and prepared to embrace strategic investments that cultivate sustainable growth and development.

 Danville will prioritize: AGREE DISAGREE COMMENTS Managing growth by making informed decisions that support long-term economic stability, reflect our community values, and contribute to Danville's strong sense of place.
-13 Stickers 3 Stickers Each project should be a positive financial impact on the town (schools, etc.) Noethin should be built that increases taxes on or burdens any existing citizens of the town.
+13 Stickers 3 Stickers Each project should be a positive financial impact on the town (schools, etc.) Noething should be built that increases taxes on or burdens any existing citizens of the town.
 Preserving the character and mix of local business establishments in our historic downtown and surrounding neighborhoods.
-15 Stickers Sticker Agree but would like more emphasis on small locally owned business, as opposed box stores and chains.
-Keep Danville's Distrct - Historic Distrct.
+15 Stickers Sticker Agree but would like more emphasis on small locally owned business, as opposed to box stores and chains.
+Keep Danville's Distrct - Historic District.
 Strengthening quality of life for residents through livable neighborhoods, premier parks, walkable districts, and outstanding event programming.
 14 Stickers Quality of life is more much.
-Boom town is not quality of life.
-"Livable neighborhood nodes" sounds like code word.
-Please define.
-I don't want PUI across from Dave's All-american.
+Boom towe is not quality of life.
+"Livable neighborhood nodes" sounds like a code word.
+Please define: I don't want PUD's across from Dave's All-american.